 If someone gives you one of these, they love you.
-They’re not cheap, the big ones get up to $300+.
+They’re not cheap –

 Of course, you can use a beat up old heavy pot for low slow cooking or braising.
 It’s just that these beauties were made for the job and they brighten this dark season.

 Why so special?
-They are are porcelain enamelled cast iron inside and out.
+They are porcelain-enamelled cast iron inside and out.
 Their weight keeps the heat in and distributes it evenly.
-The enamel keeps the flavours true.
-This picture just happens to show big ones, but they come in all shapes and sizes.
+The enamel keeps the flavours true and doesn’t react with high acidic foods (tomatoes).
+This picture just happens to show big pots, but they come in all shapes and sizes.

-Le Creuset from France is the most popular.
-Great size selection and colour choices.
-Quality all the way.
+Le Creuset – from France is the most popular and with the best size selection and colour choices.
+Quality and beauty, an irresistible combo.

-Staub, also French, has rich, warm colours – some with beautiful rooster handles.
+Staub – also French, has rich, warm colours, some with beautiful rooster handles.
 Comparable in quality to Le Creuset.
+More irresistibility.

-Lodge Cast Iron, the old American company, has got in the enamel act.
-A far cry from their original cowboy pot and missing the European design spirit but good quality.
-Made in China – if this matters, you should be checking all products, no matter what the company.
+Lodge Cast Iron – this old American company has got in the enamel act.
+A far cry from their original cowboy pot but missing the European design.
+Great quality though.

-The Army and Navy (since 1919) often has the cheaper Chinese ones.
+- The Army and Navy or Winners/Homesense often have the cheaper ones.
+Ikea, too.

-Or watch for deals at Winners/Home Sense where you can sometimes get the name brands at a discount.
-They won’t have the colour choice but who cares?
+- Winners/Home Sense regularly have name brands at a discount.
+They won’t have the colour choice but if you find the shape you want, grab it.
 What really matters is what you serve from it.